freenet/freenet-core/docs/src/components/delegates.md

 Delegates have a wide variety of uses:

 - A **key manager delegate** manages a user's private keys.
-Other components can request that this delegate sign messages or other data on their behalf.
+Other components can request that this Delegate sign messages or other data on their behalf.

 - An **inbox delegate** maintains an inbox of messages sent to the user in an email-like system.
 It retrieves messages from an inbox Contract, decrypts